Opiate addictions can be devastating, but there’s a way out. Here are a few tips to help you help your loved one

-That’s why it’s imperative to help your loved ones who might be struggling.
-Here is what you should and shouldn’t be doing to help your loved ones struggling with opiate addiction.
+That’s why it’s imperative to help your loved ones who might be struggling with an addiction.
+Here is how to help your loved ones struggling with an opiate addiction.

-Opiates are strong drugs derived from opium, but they can have different chemical make-ups depending on what they are.
-The most common types of opiates are morphine, oxycodone, codeine, hydrocodone, and fentanyl.
-Heroin is synthesized from morphine, and currently, the U.S. is the midst of an opioid overdose epidemic.
-This is a public health crisis, as there are more than 200,000 cases a year according to the U.S. Department of Health and Human Services.
+Opiates are strong drugs derived from opium, but they can have different chemical makeups depending on what they are.
+Currently, the United States is in the midst of an opioid overdose epidemic.
+This event is a public health crisis, as there are more than 200,000 cases a year according, to the U.S. Department of Health and Human Services.

 If your loved one is struggling with an opiate addiction, it’s important to avoid engaging in behaviors that can be harmful to their potential sobriety.

 Demonize: Don’t play into the myth that addiction makes someone a “bad person.”
 Educate yourself on addiction, what causes it and how it is treated.
 Demonizing someone because of their disease will only make matters worse.

-People with addictions aren’t bad people; they are sick people, and they should not be treated as someone who has a moral failing.
+People with addictions aren’t bad people; they are living with a disease and they should not be treated as someone who has a moral failing.

 Just telling a loved one you want them to quit isn’t enough to cure their disease.
-Although it can help to express your concern, don’t expect them to run off to treatment because you said you don’t like they the way they use opiates.
-Addiction is complicated, and there are many layers.
+Although it can help to express your concern, don’t expect them to run off to treatment because you said you don’t like the way they use opiates.
+Addiction is complicated and there are many layers to the disease.
 You don’t want to alienate someone that is struggling because they may already be doing all they can to make it through each day.

 Here are some ways you can help someone with an opiate addiction.